Cardinal point (optics): Principal planes and points

-If the medium surrounding the optical system has a refractive index of 1 (e.g., air or vacuum), then the distance from the principal planes to their corresponding focal points is just the focal length of the system.
+If the medium surrounding an optical system has a refractive index of 1 (e.g., air or vacuum), then the distance from each principal plane to the corresponding focal point is just the focal length of the system.
 In the more general case, the distance to the foci is the focal length multiplied by the index of refraction of the medium.